What are babies doing at 3-4 months?

 Your baby is busy learning about emotions and communication.
 They’re starting to link what you say to your facial expressions.
 Your baby loves your face, but they might find new faces interesting too.
 Your baby also knows your voice and will turn their head to you when they hear you.

 Your baby is starting to show more emotion themselves and might laugh out loud, smile when they see and hear things they like, and make sounds like ‘ah-goo’.
 They might even try talking to you in ‘coos’ and other sounds.
 When you talk, your baby listens and tries to reply.
-And when your baby is alone, you might hear your baby babbling to themselves.
+And when your baby is alone, you might hear them babbling to themselves.

 Your baby loves playing with objects and might also look closely at objects and shake them.
 And now that your baby is using their hands and fingers more, your baby might stare at and play with their own hands too.